Binoculars-X/zynq-axi-lite/README.md

 **`/dev/mem: Operation not permitted`** — Use `sudo busybox devmem` (available on this PetaLinux image).

+## Platform support

+The reference implementation currently targets:

+- Windows
+- PowerShell 7
+- Vivado
+- PetaLinux (Docker)

+Contributions are welcome.

+If you use Linux or macOS, please feel free to fork the project and submit a pull request implementing native build scripts while preserving the same reproducible workflow.

 **JTAG URL unknown** — Open Vivado Hardware Manager, connect to hw_server, read the target path from the device tree, or run:
 ```powershell
 & $env:VIVADO -mode tcl   # then: connect_hw_server; get_hw_targets